-First, if you like your crypto the way it is now, you don’t have to change anything; you don’t have to use these new features.
+First, let me say that if you like your crypto the way it was before, you don’t have to change anything; you don’t have to use these new features.
 The problem for some users, though, was that any crypto they bought through Wealthsimple was essentially locked in their accounts.
 It was a closed-loop system: clients could trade all they wanted, but they couldn’t transfer crypto in or out of our ecosystem; the crypto they owned was basically stuck in a giant Wealthsimple wallet.

 Some clients want greater control of their assets.
 Which we absolutely understand.

 And this closed-loop system was bad?